jadenPete/FactChecker/README.md

 Analyzes the sentiment of American political and textual news to classify it on a two-dimensional spectrum.

-Articles have been precrawled from 11 distinct sources, 6 of which have been wholistically holistically rated from 1 to 7:
+Articles have been precrawled from 11 distinct sources, 6 of which have been holistically rated from 1 to 7:

 (The former is leftmost; the latter rightmost)